 What is a machine shop?

-A machine shop is a place where subtractive manufacturing takes place.
+A machine shop is a place where machining, a type of subtractive manufacturing, takes place.
 It’s not a “shop” like a store, but rather a room or building containing machinery where machinists and other technical staff make things.
 The shop can be part of a large factory or a room in the premises of a small business.

 The “machines” in question are pieces of equipment with cutting tools.
-These machines may be used for drilling, cutting, shaping… anything that involves removing material from a block of metal, plastic or other raw material.
-Machine shops may also contain other equipment like 3D printers, but subtractive manufacturing equipment is the main concern.
+These machines may be used for drilling, cutting, shaping, milling… anything that involves removing material from a block of metal, plastic or other raw material.
+Machine shops may also provide other technologies like 3D printing, but subtractive manufacturing is the main concern.

 Machine shops may be operated by manufacturers of specific branded products, or by third-party manufacturers (like 3ERP) who offer custom online CNC machining services to range of customers across different industries.
 (You’d be surprised how many businesses require the services of a machine shop at some point or other!)

 Machine shops have existed since the 19th century.
 Today’s machine shops, however, are very different.